ergoserv/handbook/guides/service_objects.md

 ### Example #1: GalleryService

-You have taks to render user's photos.
+You have task to render user's photos.
 User have 3 sources of photos - Facebook, Instagram, and uploaded into our database.

 ```ruby
 # app/service/gallery_service.rb